New York, New York—the most populous city in the United States—is known by many names, but it's most famously known as the Big Apple.

 Although the audience for Fitzgerald's articles was markedly smaller than most, the concept of "big apple" representing the best or most-sought-after of rewards or accomplishments began to popularize across the country.

 In the late 1920s and early 1930s, New York City's jazz musicians began referring to New York City as the "Big Apple."
 An old saying in show business was "There are many apples on the tree, but only one Big Apple."
-New York City being the premier place for jazz musicians to perform made it more common to referr to New York City as the Big Apple.
+New York City was (and is) the premier place for jazz musicians to perform, which made it more common to refer to New York City as the Big Apple.

-In recognition of Fitzgerald, the corner of 54th & Broadway, where Fitzgerald lived for 30 years, was renamed "Big Apple Corner" in 1997.
+Since the conclusion of the campaign—and subsequent "rebranding" of the city—New York City has officially been nicknamed The Big Apple.
+In recognition of Fitzgerald, the corner of 54th and Broadway where Fitzgerald lived for 30 years was renamed "Big Apple Corner" in 1997.